Electroencephalogram (EEG)

-What is an EEG?
+What is an Electroencephalogram (EEG)?

-An EEG test identifies abnormalities in your brain waves or electrical brain activity.
+An electroencephalogram (EEG) test identifies abnormalities in your brain waves or electrical brain activity.
 Small metal discs with thin wires are applied to the patient's scalp during the procedure.
 The electrodes detect the minute electrical charges generated by brain cell activity.
 The amplified charges are displayed as a graph on a computer screen or as a recording that can be printed on paper.
 Your physician will then interpret the results.

 During an EEG, your physician will typically evaluate approximately 100 pages or computer screens of activity.
 In addition to focusing on the fundamental waveform, they examine transient energy surges and responses to stimuli, such as flashing lights.